Why do managers and supervisors hold calibration meetings?

 The goal of the meeting is for participants to discuss the most important criteria to differentiate top performers; review the proposed ratings of employees; and determine the alignment with the criteria identified for top performers.
 After discussion, the participants agree on performance ratings for each employee, making adjustments as appropriate.
 This helps drive greater consistency in the rating process.

-What is considered as managers and supervisors rate and differentiate employee performance?
+What is considered as supervisors rate and differentiate employee performance?

-Here are some questions that might be considered as managers and supervisors rate and differentiate employee performance:
+Here are some questions that might be considered as supervisors rate and differentiate employee performance: